React Props and React State — A Complete Guide (2025)

 - Server Components: some props/state considerations shift to hybrid rendering.

-Best Practices (2025 Edition)
+React Best Practices (2025 Edition)

 - Keep state minimal — store only what you can't derive from props or other state.

-- Avoid unnecessary re-renders — use
+- Prevent unnecessary re-renders — use

 Example: Combining Props, State, and Context